pengan1987/digital-media-archaeology/multimedia-pc.md

 # TV Output

-Next, let's revisit a classic case, the 1987 "Painting with Light" series by the BBC, inviting renowned artists such as David Hockney and Howard Hodgkin to create drawings using the Quantel Paintbox computer device.
+Next, let's revisit a classic case, the 1987 "[Painting with Light](https://genome.ch.bbc.co.uk/18900b0c0fe6426b922b26c45fecd570)" series by the BBC, inviting renowned artists such as David Hockney and Howard Hodgkin to create drawings using the Quantel Paintbox computer device.

 The Quantel Paintbox, released in 1981, was the earliest commercial tool enabling computer drawing within television signals and marked the advent of commercial computer-based painting software.
-In 1996, Quantel sued Adobe over computer painting patents[^2], referencing Richard Shoup's 1973 SuperPaint.
-Adobe successfully defended itself based on SuperPaint[^3], and consequently, the operation of computer painting tools is no longer under patent protection, allowing various software developers to use these methods freely.
+In 1996, [Quantel sued Adobe](https://inst.eecs.berkeley.edu/~eecsba1/sp98/reports/eecsba1f/Final.html#Adobe) over computer painting patents, referencing Richard Shoup's 1973 SuperPaint.
+Adobe successfully defended itself based on [SuperPaint](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.157&rep=rep1&type=pdf), and consequently, the operation of computer painting tools is no longer under patent protection, allowing various software developers to use these methods freely.

 The Quantel Paintbox served as a cross-media system, linking brushes, computer software, and television via technological means.
 Today, I've brought a television transmission device, a TV modulator, capable of sending video signals into a cable TV network.
 It's connected to this DVD player on the classroom table, acting as a video source.
 By modulating it through the modulator, all TVs connected to the cable can receive the program being played by the DVD player.
 Our modulator can simultaneously modulate four video sources onto four TV channels, effectively simulating a miniature cable TV station with four sets of programs.